phkaeser/wlmaker/doc/ROADMAP.md

 * Reduce Technical Debt
   * Move the setenv calls for DISPLAY and WAYLAND_DISPLAY into subprocess creation, just after fork.
 These should not impact the parent process.
+  * Don't execl in action.c, use subprocess.
+  * subprocess_monitor: Use listeners, not callback.

 * Exploratory ideas
   * Stretch: Consider supporting XScreenSaver (or visualization modules).